gawati/gawati-tagit/README.md

 You may also use `tagger.py` to:

 1. Bulk convert xml files in a folder to clean text.
+The output clean text files get written to `data/akn_text`.
 2. Train a tf-idf (term frequency - inverse document frequency) model with the given corpus.
 This generates
     - a dictionary of words (vocabulary) that gets saved as `tagit.dict`
     - a model that gets saved as `tagit.model`
+Training assumes `data/akn_text` containing clean text files is present.
 3. Generate tags for a given document using the above model.
 This also updates dictionary with the new doc.

 For instructions, run
 ```
 python tagger.py --help
 ```

+**IMPORTANT**: If `tagit.model` isn't present, ensure you train one using the above script, before using the `/tag` API.

 ## Tag Document API